 “We don’t have a tree and It’s Christmas Eve,” I replied.
 “Where will Santa leave our presents?”
 To soothe my nostalgic tears, my older brother found a large paper sack, upon which he drew a beautiful green Christmas tree with big red and blue bulbs and bright yellow tinsel.

 “This will have to do this year,” Gary explained.
 “I’m sure Santa will understand.”
 The next morning, I received a tiny toy phone from Santa and homemade popcorn balls from Mother and Daddy, but my special gift was my brother’s work of love: the paper tree hanging on the wall. — Jane Allen, Arab, Alabama.
-Ready to get your Christmas cheer on?
-Head to the best Christmas market in every state.

 The Christmas tree angel

 My father, Joe Sarna, worked hard as a union plumber during the day and then would spend evenings and weekends on his beloved Christmas tree farm in the small town of Jefferson, Ohio.